conkayyan/hosts-switch/README.md

 ## Environmental Requirements
 Based on go v1.21+, wails v2.8.2, nodejs v20.

 Wails applications built for Windows have a runtime requirement on the Microsoft WebView2 Runtime.
-Windows 11 will have this installed by default, but some machines won't.
+Windows 11 installs WebView2 by default, but some systems do not.

 ## Installing Wails
 Run `go install github.com/wailsapp/wails/v2/cmd/wails@latest` to install the Wails CLI.